 4. Mind the Polling Interval

-On the Free and Starter plans, Zapier checks triggers every 15 minutes.
-On the Professional plan, every 2 minutes.
+On the free plan, Zapier checks polling triggers far less often than on paid plans, where the interval drops to a couple of minutes.
 More frequent polling doesn't mean more tasks -- but it can mean more executions.
 Consider whether you truly need real-time processing.

 5. Deactivate Unused Zaps